-Carnitas is ultra tender pork that is either pulled apart or chopped.
+Carnitas is a Mexican dish of ultra tender pork that is either pulled apart or chopped.
 Lightly crisp outside, very tender and moist inside, carnitas is a dish by itself.
 It is also a traditional filling for tacos and torta.
 Insanely simple yet amazingly delicious.

 Some cooks make carnitas by braising the meat in salsa and frying it afterward.
 Others simply season and roast the pork.
 I’m not a fan of laborious recipes that punish the cook.
 I prefer simplified procedures but without cheating.
 This is a very easy carnitas recipe.
-No braising, no stirring, no frying.
+No stirring, no frying.
 Just stick in the oven and shred the meat when done.

 Start by cutting the pork.
 I suggest two- to three-inch cubes.
 Season liberally with salt and black pepper.
 Place in a covered container and allow to sit in the fridge overnight.

-Here's the part where you can get rid of all the excess fat.
 Separate the meat from the fat.
 I suggest, however, that you do not dispense with all the fat.
 Discard the garlic cloves and bay leaves.

 Take the meat (with a little fat) and transfer to a large tray.
-Using two forks, pull the meat apart to create shreds.
+Using two forks or your CLEAN fingers, pull the meat apart to create shreds.

-Return the pork to the oven and cook for 15 to 20 minutes or until the meat is nicely browned and lightly crisp.
+Return the pork to the oven and cook, uncovered, for 20 to 30 minutes or until the meat is nicely browned and lightly crisp.
 Optionally, pull apart again for finer shreds.

 Serve the carnitas as a main dish (great as rice topping) or a filling for tacos, burritos or enchiladas.